 For example, the width of my fabric is 51 inches, which is more than enough for me to fold my fabric with right sides together (RST), selvage to selvage.

-To keep things super simple, I’m going to choose the 45 inch standard layout suggested in the pattern guide sheet for View A.
+To keep things super simple, I’m going to the standard layout.

 Then, find a cutting surface that is at least one yard (36 inches) long — longer is even better.

 Ideally, we want to lay out ALL of our pattern pieces BEFORE pinning.
 This way we can make sure that we have enough fabric to cut out all our pattern pieces on grain as instructed by the pattern guide sheet.

 Make sure there are no permanent creases in your fabric that you need to workaround.

 It is also super critical to make sure that NONE of our fabric is hanging over the edge of our cutting surface!
 Just fold the excess at the end of your cutting surface and unroll as needed.